DHRI-Curriculum/ProjectLab/assessment.md

 Before beginning the workshop, how confident did you feel writing a digital project proposal?

-- I've written many proposals before, so this was nothing new to me.
+- I've written many proposals in years past, so this was nothing new to me.
-- I have some experience writing digital project proposals, but felt I could improve.
+- I have some experience writing digital project grant proposals, but felt I could improve.
 - I've written proposals for other kinds of academic projects, but I have not written a digital project proposal before.
 - I have heard about digital projects before, but I am new to writing academic proposals.
 - I didn't know what a digital project proposal was and have no experience writing one.